Arnottjwr/Domain-Informed-DynamicDeepHit/README.md

 ## Overview

 D3-CKD is a machine learning model trained on time-series electronic health records to predict CKD-related outcomes.
 The model integrates medical domain knowledge to improve survival predictions.
-For full details, see [link to paper/documentation].
+For full details, see here .

 ## Background